Eschamali/StarterWebScrapingKit/docs/API_REFERENCE.md

 Set row = rows.NodeFromToken(t)
 ```

-Use this when you need object-style access for a specific token.
+Use this only when you need object-style access for a specific token.
+For maximum speed, prefer `TokenString`, `TokenNumber`, `TokenBool`, and `TokenNode` directly.

 ## Token Value Access